shivapathruni/shivapathruni/README.md

 ### (a)

-list of tags:
-    nav
-    a
-    img
-list of attributes:
+list of tags:         nav, a, img list of attributes:   class, alt, src, style
-    class
-    alt
-    src
-    style

 ### (b)